May 2018 | Strategy

 Amazon recently patented wristbands that track its warehouse workers’ exact location and hand movements in real time.
 Japanese firm Hitachi is marketing another wearable device, dubbed a “happiness meter,” that closely monitors employees to collect information on mood and engagement.
 Are these devices going to be a new norm in people analytics, or are they going too far?

 Laszlo Bock, former head of Google’s human-resources department, thinks they’re the latter.
 He says of the trend to collect new data on employees, “It’s going to play out in a bad way before it plays out in a good way.”
-Wharton professor Cade Massey, who co-directs Wharton’s People Analytics: A Data-Driven Approach to Managing People program, conversely believes the ‘bad way’ may be avoidable.
+Wharton professor Cade Massey, who co-directs Wharton’s People Analytics: HR Transformation through Data program, conversely believes the ‘bad way’ may be avoidable.

 Massey says the divide between mining technologies for all of their potential without crossing ethical boundaries is a critical issue, but one that can be resolved.
 “Companies need to consider what lines they want to draw, and what lines they should draw, and then figure out how to get as much as possible within those lines.”

 These concerns are explicitly addressed in People Analytics.
 “We look at both sides,” says Massey.
 “First there are all of the positive possibilities.
 Then there are the risks, potential problems, and hard questions you have to ask.”
 Ethical questions are considered throughout the program.
 Faculty and participants discuss the kinds of data that should be collected, what forms of permission are needed from employees, and how the data can be used to help those employees without them giving up too much privacy.